influxdata/telegraf/plugins/inputs/varnish/README.md

 ## Additional custom arguments for the varnishstat command
 # binary_args = ["-f", "MAIN.*"]

-## The default location of the varnishadm binary can be overriden with:
+## The default location of the varnishadm binary can be overridden with:
 adm_binary = "/usr/bin/varnishadm"

 ## Custom arguments for the varnishadm command
 # adm_binary_args = [""]

-## Metric version
+## Metric version defaults to metric_version=1, use metric_version=2 for removal of nonactive vcls.
-metric_version = 2
+metric_version = 1

-## Additional regexps to override builtin conversion varnish metric into telegraf metrics.
+## Additional regexps to override builtin conversion of varnish metrics into telegraf metrics.
-## Regexp group "_vcl" is used for extracting VCL name.
-Metrics that contains not active VCL are skipped.
+## Regexp group "_vcl" is used for extracting the VCL name.
+Metrics that contain nonactive VCL's are skipped.
-## Regexp group "_field" overides field name.
+## Regexp group "_field" overrides the field name.
 Other named regexp groups are used as tags.
 # regexps = ['^XCNT\.(?P<_vcl>[\w\-]*)(\.)*(?P<group>[\w\-.+]*)\.(?P<_field>[\w\-.+]*)\.val']

 ## By default, telegraf gather stats for 3 metric points.